jason19970210/Test/note.md

 	> set authority to `root`
 + pwpolicy -clearaccountpolicies
 	> decline all password security checking for global
 	> for me to set short password as well
+	> after enter this command, type the password then go to `Setting` to change the password for our own

 + apachectl start
 	> Start Apache